Marius Fiche

 This woman, who is also the US ambassador for women’s rights at the UN, sent a family tree that allowed the documentalists to understand that one of Franya Winter’s brothers had emigrated to France in the 1920s and was unfortunately deported by convoy no. 5, leaving behind a woman and a child, To date, we have not found the trace.

-Meryl Frank decided to make the trip from the USA to visit the Shoah Memorial for the first time on Thursday, February 18, 2016.
+Meryl Frank decided to make the trip from the United States to visit the Shoah Memorial for the first time on Thursday, February 18, 2016.
 On this occasion, she met Serge Mogère, the person who discovered the album of photographs.
 Both came accompanied by their respective daughters and Meryl Frank wanted to offer the daughter of Serge Mogère a pair of earrings that belonged to Malka Punski, the mother-in-law of Franya Winter, who was also a victim of the Shoah.